 New Akha New Akha

-The New Akha alphabet is an alternative way of writing the Akha language, a Tibeto-Burman language spoken Yunnan province of China, Thailand and Burma by about 1 million people.
+The New Akha alphabet is an alternative way of writing the Akha language, a Southern Loloish language spoken in China, Myanmar, Laos, Thailand and Vietnam.
 It was devised by Ian James.
-There are a number of other methods of writing Akha using the Latin alphabet.
+There are a number of other methods of writing Akha using the Latin, Thai, Burmese and Lao scripts.

 Part of Ian's aim was to create a script which looked both authentically historic and reasonably sophisticated.
 The design is based on ancient Pallava/Brahmi, the parent of almost all scripts of Southeast Asia.
 But while the consonants are clearly derived (and will be somewhat familiar to readers of Tai- and Mon-based languages), the vowels and tones are necessarily specific to Akha.